Sean Connery as James Bond, British government agent and legendary lothario

 The woven grenadine silk tie is tied into a small and tight four-in-hand knot.
 The navy tie is just a shade lighter than the suit; this would be reversed in You Only Live Twice when Connery’s Bond wears a navy suit and slightly darker navy tie to Osato’s office.

-Bond’s shoes are the same black leather plain-toe bluchers that Connery wears throughout From Russia With Love.
+Bond’s shoes are the same black leather plain-toe derby shoes that Connery wears throughout From Russia With Love with three lace eyelets at the top of a cutaway, V-shaped front.
 The dark dress socks are likely a dark navy to continue the leg line from the trousers.

 He doesn’t appear to be wearing a watch in this scene.
 Instead, his sole accessory is the dark olive Lock & Co. short-brimmed felt trilby that he tosses onto Moneypenny’s hat stand.